-The NAMC-ECAT is an EtherCAT slave module in AMC (Advanced Mezzanine Card) form factor.
-It is available as single compact, mid or fullsize module.
+The NAMC-ECAT is an EtherCAT slave module in the Advanced Mezzanine Card (AdvancedMC or AMC) form factor.
+It is available as single compact, mid or full-size module.

-The ESC ET1100 has an 8 kByte RAM to simultaneously exchange data between the EtherCAT network and the Process Data Interface (PDI).
-The PDI interface is directly accessible from other AMC modules via the backplane PCIe interface.
+The ESC ET1100 has 8 kByte RAM to simultaneously exchange data between the EtherCAT network and the Process Data Interface (PDI).
+The PDI is directly accessible from other AMC modules via the backplane PCIe interface.

 Simultaneous updates of the registers from the EtherCAT interface and the PDI side are implemented.

 The EtherCAT physical connection consists of three ports on the front panel supporting all defined topologies of an EtherCAT network.
 Each port has an auto forwarder and loop back function, which detects a broken cable and if a second Ethernet cable is used, allows a redundant configuration and continuation of data transfer.